(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on April 21, 2022.

 Unlike traditional vaccines intended to directly prevent diseases such as polio, small pox or measles, cancer vaccines do not directly attack the disease.
-Still, vaccines are critical to the prevention of many cancers and in the treatment of others.
+Still, vaccines are critical to the prevention of many cancer types and in the treatment of others.

 A vaccine introduces a small amount of weakened or mutated disease cells into the body.
 Although it is not enough to make a patient sick, the vaccine has enough cells to help the body build antibodies to recognize and fight off the disease.
 Depending on the vaccine, the body may know how to prevent certain diseases for an entire lifetime, or the patient may need a booster, or “reminder,” to continue to ward off the disease.

-Therapeutic or treatment vaccines are designed to stimulate the immune system to attack cancer cells.
-Therapeutic cancer vaccines now in use include:
+These types of vaccines are designed to stimulate the immune system to attack cancer cells.
+Therapeutic cancer vaccines now in use include those listed below.

-• Bacillus Calmette–Guérin (BCG) vaccine: Originally developed for tuberculosis, the BCG vaccine is approved to treat bladder cancer.
-BCG is live bacteria injected into the bladder via a catheter.
+Bacillus Calmette–Guérin (BCG) vaccine: Originally developed for tuberculosis, BCG treatment is approved to treat bladder cancer.
+BCG treatment contains a weak version of a vaccine, containing live bacteria that are injected into the bladder via a catheter.
 The bacterium attracts immune cells, which then attack cancer cells when the vaccine works as designed.

-Prophylactic or preventative vaccines work by killing viruses that may lead to cancer.
-The only vaccine approved to prevent cancer is:
+Preventive vaccines work by killing viruses that may lead to cancer.
+Vaccines that may help prevent cancer include those listed below.

 Expert cancer care